godotengine/godot-website/collections/_article/whats-missing-in-godot-for-aaa.md

 This is needed for some types of game mechanics such as:

 * Projectiles (bullet hell for example).
-* Units in some types of strategy games with thousands of entitites roaming across a map.
+* Units in some types of strategy games with thousands of entities roaming across a map.
 * Cars/people in city simulators, where thousands appear all across the city.
 * Sandbox style simulations.
 * Complex custom particles that run on CPU.